General measurements with limited resources and their application to quantum unambiguous state discrimination: Measuring with limited resources

-where $\id_B$ is the identity on the $\ran B$.
-We need not be concerned with the rest of the Hilbert space, as $\ran A_j\subseteq\ran B$ and also $\ran\tilde\rho\subseteq\ran B$.
-This means that while the transformed state loses information outside the $\ran B$, the subsequent measurements anyway act within $\ran B$.
-So we see that Eq.~(\ref{eq:updatedmeasurement}) is sufficient to define the subsequent measurement that fulfills the condition from Eq.~(\ref{eq:subseqcond}) and the L\"uder's measurement of a coarse-grained measurement retains information for obtaining fine-grained outcomes.
+where $\id_B$ is the identity (projection) on the support of $B$.
+We need not be concerned with the rest of the Hilbert space, as for the operator supports we have $\supp A_j\subseteq\supp B$ and also $\supp\tilde\rho\subseteq\supp B$.
+This means that while the transformed state loses information outside the $\supp B$, the subsequent measurements anyway act only within $\supp B$.
+So we see that Eq.~(\ref{eq:updatedmeasurement}) is sufficient to define the subsequent measurement that fulfills the condition from Eq.~(\ref{eq:subseqcond}).
+As for the particular implementation, $\id-\id_B$ can be defined as an additional outcome in order for $A'$ to be a POVM on the whole Hilbert space, but the probability of obtaining this outcome will be zero.
+Alternatively, one can supplement the effects of $\A'$ by parts from the orthocomplement of $B$ so that they sum up to identity.
+This will not change the probabilities, as $\tilde\rho$ does not have support in this part of the space.

-Without the need for particular implementation of L\"der's measurements, we can consider various possibilities of performing complex measurements in a sequential way as depicted in Fig.~\ref{fig:partitioning}.
-Numerous possibilities can be considered, and the role in their usefulness might have also implementation details, noise considerations, or particularities of tasks the measurement answers.
-Without these considerations, two of these procedures stand out.
+We can consider a number of possible strategies how to partition a particular measurement into a measurement tree as exemplified in Fig.~\ref{fig:partitioning}.
+The role in their usefulness might have hardware specifics, noise considerations, or preferences following from a particular measurement goal.
+Disregarding these considerations, two partitioning strategies stand out.

-\paragraph{Outcome-decreasing procedure} in every steps tries to rule out one of the outcomes.
-Having measurement $\A=\{A_j\}_{j\in [n]}$, in step $j$ we perform measurement $\B_j=\{A_j,\id-A_j\}$ with outcome \outc{j} for getting definitive answer, or outcome \outc{j'} which rules out outcome \outc{j}.
-If outcome \outc{j} is obtained, the measurement process can be terminated, as a definitive answer is obtained.
+\paragraph{Outcome-decreasing procedure:} In every step, we try to rule out one of the labels.
+Having a measurement $\A=\{A_j\}_{j\in [n]}$, in step $j$ we perform measurement $\B^j$ deciding between the outcome $j$ corresponding to $A_j$ and outcomes corresponding to the effects $A_{j+1},\dots,A_n$.
+If outcome $j$ is obtained, the measurement process can be terminated, since a definitive answer is obtained.
+This effectively means that conditioning on the previous outcomes is not required --- if definitive answer is obtained, the measurement procedure can continue as planned, but we can disregard the results obtained after the definitive answer.
+This implies that static circuits are enough for the implementation.
+The drawback of this procedure is large resulting circuit depth, as one needs to perform $n-1$ consecutive steps of the measurement process.
 The procedure is depicted in Fig.~\ref{fig:sequences}a.
-This procedure is simple to implement and does not require conditioning on previous outcomes --- if definitive answer is obtain, the measurement procedure can continue, but we can disregard the results.
-The drawback of this procedure is its time ineffectiveness as one needs to perform $n$ steps of the measurement process.